← Back to research

 The annotation/feedback loop is what separates it from "just a docs repo."
 Agents that use Context Hub get smarter over time — not through fine-tuning, but through accumulated local knowledge and community-driven quality improvement.

-Watch for: MCP server integration, team/org private registries, cross-agent annotation sharing, and whether API providers start maintaining their own Context Hub entries as a first-class distribution channel.
+Watch for: MCP server integration, team/org private registries, cross-agent annotation sharing, skills shipping as first-class registry content, and whether API providers start maintaining their own Context Hub entries as a first-class distribution channel.

 Research by Ry Walker Research • methodology